CodedJay672/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 WELCOME!!!!

-This repository containsmore C program files implementing POINTERS, ARRAYS and STRINGS
+This repository contains more C program files implementing POINTERS, ARRAYS and STRINGS